Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 /openshift/b14c3eb86db75e4f006cdc86bb9cbd08450b327ac9955f0299288e94f0e9053d/nodejs-ex/docker-registry.default.svc:5000/nodejs/nodejs-ex:latest/nodejs-ex-3-drvj7/nodejs.stdout

-Based on the format for OpenShift container logs we can define the source by applying wildcards to container id and pod suffix.
+Based on the format for OpenShift container logs, we can define the source by applying wildcards to the container id and pod suffix.

 /openshift/*/nodejs-ex/docker-registry.default.svc:5000/nodejs/nodejs-ex:latest/nodejs-ex*/nodejs.stdout

-Using this pattern we can define field extraction in Splunk.
-For that go to the Settings, Fields, Field extractions and choose Open Field Extractor.
-Change data type to source and paste the source defined above.
-Verify that you can see all the logs that you expect and define fields extraction by following the wizard.
+Using this pattern, we can define field extraction in Splunk.
+For that, go to Settings, Fields, Field extractions and choose Open Field Extractor.
+Change the data type to source and paste the source defined above.
+Verify that you can see all the logs that you expect and define field extraction by following the wizard.

 Finding logs